eclipse-vertx/vert.x/core_manual_java.md

 # Writing TCP Servers and Clients

-Creating TCP servers and clients is incredibly easy with vert.x.
+Creating TCP servers and clients is very easy with Vert.x.

 ## Net Server